BrunoNdenzi/DriveDrop-Main/SETUP_DRIVER_SYSTEM_NOW.md

 # 🚀 Quick Setup Guide for Driver Application System

+## ⚠️ CRITICAL: Complete Step 1 FIRST!

+**The driver application system WILL NOT WORK without completing Step 1.**
+Storage buckets must be created before any applications can be submitted.

+---

 ## Step 1: Run Storage Bucket Migration

 You need to create the storage buckets for document uploads.
 Choose one of these methods: